-6 Ways Ads are Killing your Website SEO
+6 Ways Ads Are Silently Destroying Your Website SEO

-1) More Ads might slow up website performance
+1) More Ads might slow down website performance

 Obviously, the more advertisements a webmaster places on a site, the more money the site owners make.
 However, this is not always the case – at least not in the long run.